-Our financial performance is affected by borrower credit quality.
+Our financial performance is affected by borrower credit quality and general economic conditions, in particular in the United Kingdom.

 Risks arising from changes in credit quality and the recoverability of loans and amounts due from counterparties are inherent in a wide range of our businesses.
-Adverse changes in the credit quality of our borrowers and counterparties or a further general deterioration in the UK or global economic conditions, including such changes or deterioration arising from systemic risks in the financial systems, could affect the recoverability and value of our assets and require an increase in our impairment provision for bad and doubtful debts and other provisions.
+Adverse changes in the credit quality of our borrowers and counterparties or a further general deterioration in the U.K. or global economic conditions, including such changes or deterioration arising from systemic risks in the financial systems, could affect the recoverability and value of our assets and require an increase in our impairment provision for bad and doubtful debts and other provisions.